sumanguptait/react-redux-todo-app/README.md

 # React redux todo app

-Source code for React redux todo app YouTube tutorial.
-Includes
+Source code for React redux todo app Includes

-- Finished source code
-- Starter code
+-Frontend

 - An API

-## Running the finished code
+## Running the FrontEnd

 Clone the repo and run the following:

-- cd final
+- cd Frontend
 - npm install
 - npm start

-**NOTE:** The API must be running in order for the finished code to work as intended.
-Seee "Running the API" below
+**NOTE:** The API must be running in order for the frontend code to work as intended.
+See "Running the API" below

-## Running the starter code

-The starter code is located in its own folder.
-To get it:

-- cd starter
-- npm install
-- npm start

 ## Running the API